 - OneSaaS integrations.
 OneSaas connects business apps across accounting, ecommerce, fulfillment, CRM, billing and invoicing, and email marketing.
 You can easily build custom workflows and create a bookkeeping system that grows with your business.

 - FreshBooks.
 This cloud bookkeeping software helps you manage Shopify orders in FreshBooks based on three objects: items, invoices and payments.
-It also uses your Shopify inventory as the source of truth for all inventory management, updating information automatically.
+It also uses your Shopify inventory as the source of truth for all inventory management, updating financial information automatically.

 - QuickBooks.
 When you integrate Shopfiy with QuickBooks, your orders, inventory, customers, and shipping are updated and accurate automatically.
 You can use QuickBooks to post ecommerce order information as batch journal entries or granular order level posting, and sync with other ecommerce marketplaces, such as Etsy and Amazon.